Create a Let's Encrypt wildcard certificate

 dig TXT _acme-challenge.example.com @1.1.1.1

-Find certificate files
+Find the certificate files

 /etc/letsencrypt/live/example.com/